 Set in the beautiful rural Dee Valley just 10 minutes from the market town of Llangollen, Dee Valley Cottages is your home from home.
 We are just 3 minutes from Dee Side Halt on the Llangollen Heritage steam line and the River Dee.
 Perfect for fishing, walking and cycling.

 The cottage is suitable for 4 adults, apart from an additional £15.00 if you bring your pet, there are no extras when booking.
+If you call +44 (0)1490 430342 we can discuss the property with you directly, you can also book directly with us using a credit or debit card or by bank transfer.
 All power, linen, towels, + central heating is included.
 There is a satellite flat screen TV, surround sound DVD system, stereo, for entertainment, and wIfi internet access to ensure you keep in touch while away.

 Watch the local wildlife, feed the wild birds, watch the sunrise, or simply read a book and revel in the peace and beauty of the views or watch the steam trains.
 For steam train enthusiasts the steam railway runs along the bottom of the adjoining field, with Deeside Holt five minutes walk down the hill, stroll down to catch the train.